 - Increased risk of fetal infection

-- Injuries such as hypoxic-ischemic encephalopathy (HIE) in the baby
+- Birth injuries such as hypoxic-ischemic encephalopathy (HIE)

 Women may be at greater risk of developing placenta previa if they: